Our Services

 Helpful Resources

-Persistent exhaustion can be a sign of low iron, which reduces hemoglobin and oxygen delivery and can cause deep fatigue, weakness, shortness of breath, pale skin, dizziness, cold hands and feet, brittle nails or hair thinning, cravings for ice, and a rapid or irregular heartbeat, especially in people with heavy periods, pregnancy, GI disorders, vegetarian or vegan diets, or chronic blood loss.
+Persistent exhaustion is often linked to low iron (iron deficiency anemia), a condition that reduces hemoglobin and limits oxygen delivery throughout the body.
+Common symptoms include deep fatigue, weakness, shortness of breath, pale skin, dizziness, cold hands and feet, brittle nails, hair thinning, ice cravings, and a rapid or irregular heartbeat.
+People at higher risk include those with heavy periods, pregnancy, GI disorders, vegetarian or vegan diets, or chronic blood loss.

-There are several factors to consider.
-Next steps usually include blood tests like a CBC and ferritin to confirm deficiency, treating with supplements and iron rich foods while finding and fixing the cause, and seeking urgent care for chest pain, severe breathlessness, fainting, or black or bloody stools; see the complete guidance below to understand more and choose the right path with your clinician.
+Next steps typically involve blood tests like a CBC and ferritin panel to confirm deficiency, followed by iron supplements and iron-rich foods while identifying and treating the root cause.
+Seek urgent care for chest pain, severe breathlessness, fainting, or black or bloody stools.

 Iron deficiency is one of the most common nutritional problems worldwide.
 According to major health organizations, iron deficiency is a leading cause of anemia, especially among women, children, and people with certain medical conditions.
 The good news?
 It's treatable.
 The key is understanding why it happens, recognizing the symptoms, and knowing when to seek medical care.